-- There were higher levels of race incidents and lower levels of race crimes recorded when compared with the previous 12 months.
-[Table 2] - There were 1,258 race incidents recorded by the police in Northern Ireland, 16 higher than for the previous 12 months.
-[Table 2] - The number of race crimes recorded by the police was 834, a decrease of 76 on the previous 12 months.
-[Table 2] - There were 7 race incidents and 4 race crimes per 10,000 population1, compared with 7 race incidents and 5 race crimes in the previous 12 months. - Racist crimes represented 0.8% of all police recorded crime. - There was a decrease of 69 in violence against the person offences, while offences of theft, burglary and criminal damage fell by 6.
-All other offences decreased from 21 to 20.
-[Table 2]
+- There were higher levels of race incidents and crimes recorded when compared with the previous 12 months.
+[Table 2] - There were 1,787 race incidents recorded by the police in Northern Ireland, 521 higher than for the previous 12 months, and the highest 12 month figure since the data series began in 2004/05.
+[Table 2] - The number of race crimes recorded by the police was 1,161, an increase of 309 on the previous 12 months, and the highest 12 month figure since the data series began in 2004/05.
+[Table 2] - There were 9 race incidents and 6 race crimes per 10,000 population, compared with 7 race incidents and 4 race crimes per 10,000 population in the previous 12 months. - Race crimes represented 1.2% of all police recorded crime. - There was an increase of 80 in violence against the person offences, while offences of theft, burglary and criminal damage rose by 216.
+All other offences increased from 19 to 32.
+[Table 2] - The period between May and September 2024 has shown sustained higher levels of race incidents, with five of the seven highest monthly levels in the data series.
+June, July and August consecutively recorded a new highest monthly level of race incidents, peaking at 350 incidents in August, which was more than twice the level recorded in July.